Vogue (magazine): 1988–2025: Anna Wintour leadership

 In July 1988, with Vogue losing readership and advertising to its rival Elle, Anna Wintour was named editor-in-chief.
 Noted for her trademark bob cut and sunglasses, Wintour attempted to revitalize the brand by making it feel younger and more approachable; she directed the focus towards new and accessible concepts of "fashion" for a wider audience.
 Wintour's influence allowed the magazine to maintain its high circulation, while staff discovered new trends that a broader audience could conceivably afford.

 Throughout her reign at Vogue, Wintour accomplished her goals to revitalize the magazine and oversaw production of some of its largest editions.
 The September 2012 edition measured 916 pages, which was the highest ever for a monthly magazine.
-Wintour continues to be American Vogues editor-in-chief.

 The contrast of Wintour's vision with that of her predecessors was noted as striking by observers, both critics and defenders.
 Amanda Fortini, fashion and style contributor for Slate, argues that her policy has been beneficial for Vogue, delivering it from what some critics had termed its boring "beige years".

 Among Condé Nast executives, there was worry that the grand dame of fashion publications was losing ground to Elle, which in just three years had reached a paid circulation of 851,000, compared to Vogues 1.2 million.
 Thus, Condé Nast publisher Si Newhouse brought in the 38-year-old Wintour, who, through editor-in-chief positions at British Vogue and House & Garden, had become known not only for her cutting-edge visual sense, but also for her ability to radically revamp a magazine—to shake things up.

 Although she has had a strong impact on the magazine, Wintour has been pinned as being cold and difficult to work with.
-The most recent change, as of early 2024, in Vogue magazine is the return of Raul Martinez as global creative editor.
-As the creative director, he reports to Wintour and oversees the direction for the magazine globally and its visual approach.
-With both personalities, the magazine could take an interesting turn.
+In early 2024, Vogue magazine appointed Raul Martinez as global creative editor.
+The appointment marks Martinez's return to Vouge from Victoria's Secret where he had previously held the row the since 2021.
+As the creative director, he reported to Wintour and oversees the direction for the magazine globally and its visual approach.

 In June 2025 it was announced that Wintour would be stepping down from her position as editor-in-chief.
-She will continue her role as Chief Content Officer and Global Editorial Director of Vogue, the role of editor-in-chief will be replaced by a Head of Editorial Content who will take over the duties of Wintour.
-In September it was announced that Chloe Malle will be Wintours successor.
-It is unknown when Malle's first issue will release.
+She retained her roles as Chief Content Officer and Global Editorial Director at Condé Nast, while the editor-in-chief position at Vogue was replaced by the role of Head of Editorial Content.
+In September 2025, it was announced that Chloe Malle would succeed Wintour in this role.
+Malle was first listed on the masthead of the October 2025 issue, featuring Kendall Jenner and Gigi Hadid on the cover.
+However, the last issue that Wintour oversaw was December 2025 (featuring Timothée Chalamet on the cover) and Malle's first issue 'Spring 2026' was released in February 2026.